Ali Banisadr: Early life and career

 Banisadr was born in Tehran.
 When he was twelve, he and his family moved to San Diego, in the United States.
 He moved to New York in 2000 to study a Bachelor of Fine Arts at the School of Visual Arts, and for a Master of Fine Arts at the New York Academy of Art.

 In an interview with The Met, New York Banisadr said he is influenced by childhood memories of growing up in Tehran during the Iran-Iraq war and the Islamic Revolution.
 He compares his work to Hieronymus Bosch and other figurative artists whose work revolve around dynamism and conflict.
 Banisadr said his synesthesia greatly affects his paintings, imbuing a sense of sound and vitriol.

 Banisadr has often said that his work is always a combination of personal history, art history and history of our time.

 He has held solo museum exhibitions at Het Noordbrabants Museum in Den Bosch, Holland, Bosch and Banisadr at Academy of fine arts in Vienna, Austria, The Benaki Museum, Athens, Greece, Matrix 185 at Wadsworth Atheneum Museum, Hartford, CT and the Katonah Museum of Art in Katonah, New York.

+From April 11, 2026 through July 12, 2026, the Museum of Fine Arts, St. Petersburg exhibited Ali Banisadr: The Alchemist, the first museum survey of Banisadr's work.